aws-samples/amazon-transcribe-live-call-analytics/lca-chimevc-stack/LambdaHookFunction.md

 ## Lambda function requirements

-You Lambda function will be invoked by the LCA ChimeVC CallTranscriber function when a new call is received.
-The full call START event from ChimeVC, which includes the SIPREC invite headers, is passed as the input event to your Lambda.
+Your Lambda function will be invoked by the LCA ChimeVC CallTranscriber function when both agent and caller streams for a new call are received.
+The full call START event for the caller stream (isCaller=true) from ChimeVC, which includes the SIPREC invite headers, is passed as the input event to your Lambda.

 Your Lambda implements your required business logic, and returns a simple JSON structure with one or more of the fields shown below:
 ```